“For everything in life there is a replacement. …but not for first love.”

 But to make sure their son makes the right choice, each parent employs a different strategy — ranging from calm yet insistent talks — to bringing Simon to a support group session with the peculiar title “victims of genital mutilation.”
 To complicate things even further, Simon falls in love – for the very first time — with his new Rabbi, a beautiful woman called Rebecca (Catherine De Léan).

 The score is suitable while not imposing.
 But what impressed me most was the incredible acting performance of the young Maximilian Ehrenreich in the role of Simon.
 While the entire cast performed well, Maximilian’s expressions, ease and sincerity resulted in a poignant portrayal of a confused youngster.
-As much of the story is told from the view point of Simon, its young protagonist, one really comes to appreciate the talent of an actor who makes associating with and caring about the hero a real easy task.
+As much of the story is told from the viewpoint of Simon, its young protagonist, one comes to appreciate the talent of an actor who makes associating with and caring about the hero a real easy task.

-Favorite scene: the recitation of a love poem in Hebrew.
+Favourite scene: the recitation of a love poem in Hebrew.

-An undisputed Coming-of-Age movie, Simon Says Goodbye To His Foreskin has a plot featuring a lot of motifs common in other films belonging to the genre: first love, a dysfunctional family, boastful friends, confusion, self-discovery and a desire to belong.
+An undisputed Coming-of-Age movie, Simon Says Goodbye To His Foreskin, has a plot featuring a lot of motifs common in other films belonging to the genre: first love, a dysfunctional family, boastful friends, confusion, self-discovery and a desire to belong.
 The young protagonist struggles to make sense of it all and make things right.
 Yet, for all that, the story remains devoid of clichés.